future-wd/hugo-responsive-images/readme.md

     gif_div_amount: 10 # single color gif placeholder is 10x smaller than smallest image in srcset
     # provider: netlify # currently only supports netlify image processing.
     suppress_width_warning: false # turn of warning that image cannot be resized to the widths specified
-    type: page # or global # useful for setting all images on a page to global resources, or set default
 ```

 All of image parameter configuration items can also be configured on a per page basis by adding the config to the page's front matter.